pratikgadhiya/callerscreendialerthemesample/README.md

    </pre>
    For Example:<br/>
    if you have "appbackground" named image in drawable then that image will be used as background.<br/>
-   if you don't have "appbackground" named image in drawable then [#ffffffff] any color will be used as bg color.<br/>
+   if you don't have "appbackground" named image in drawable then [#ffffffff] any color can be used as a bg color.<br/>

 #Note: Don't Rename anything.